xcoderzach/SpaceMagic/docs/index.markdown

 SpaceMagic is an MV* framework.
 Its main components are:

   * [LiveView](https://github.com/xcoderzach/LiveView) - A pure, semantic HTML-based templating language.
+Just write the semantic html you would have written anyways.
-  * [LiveDocument](https://github.com/xcoderzach/LiveDocument) - A real-time client-server isomorphic ODM.
+  * [LiveDocument](https://github.com/xcoderzach/LiveDocument) - A real-time client-server Object Document Mapper for mongodb.
   * [LiveController](https://github.com/xcoderzach/LiveController) - A tiny, client-side, pushState router.
-  * [AssetPipeline](https://github.com/xcoderzach/AssetPipeline) - A static asset provider with support for minification, javascript modules, and caching.
+  * [AssetPipeline](https://github.com/xcoderzach/AssetPipeline) - A static asset provider with support for minification, javascript modules, minifcation and caching.